catppuccin/typst/src/catppuccin.typ

   mocha,
 )

-/// Configures the appearance of code blocks and code boxes.
+/// Configures the appearance of code syntax to match the Catppuccin theme.
 /// -> content
 #let config-code-blocks(
   /// The flavor to set -> string | flavor